-reporting that is the result of the original investigative work of the on-screen reporter or news organization that originally broadcast the report.
+This category is reserved for short form investigative reporting.
+Emphasis is on original enterprise reporting that is the result of the original investigative work of the on-screen reporter or news organization that originally broadcast the report.
 Entries will be judged on the quality and extent of the research, the presentation and the impact of the reporting, which may include new legislation, policies, government or legal investigations, public outcry, etc. This category is reserved for individual reports that run 12 minutes or less.
 Entries may consist of a single report or a series of reports on a single topic.
 Multiple reports may be submitted to this category, but all included reports must run 12 minutes or less and the total running time of the submission video must not exceed 25 minutes.

-- 12 minutes or less) each included report must be a complete, as-aired report, rather than an edited version of an over 12-minute report that is cut down to meet the maximum length of 12 minutes for a short form news category. - Essay: Each entry must include an essay of up to 750 words explaining why it is Emmy® -worthy (see page 58 for essay instructions). - Submission video: Upload your submission video to the Media page of the submission site at news.theemmys.tv.
-Important: Be sure to follow the video specifications on page 62-63 of the rulebook when preparing your video.
-Remove all commercials from submission video. - · National telecasts (over-the-air, cable and satellite broadcasts etc.) and online/ digital/VOD programming are eligible for submission. - Statue-Eligible: Executive Producers, Senior Producers, Producers (including Field Producers, Coordinating Producers, Associate Producers and some other Producer titles on a case-by-case basis; Production Assistants are not eligible), Directors, Editors, Camerapersons / Cinematographers, Managing Editors, Writers, Reporters, Correspondents, Anchors, and some derivative job titles.
+- Entries must be devoted entirely to a single story, subject or theme. - Maximum Running Time for Submission video: 25 minutes. - Submissions may contain up to 7 as-aired reports provided the total running time of the submission video is 25 minutes or less.
+Dip to black between individual reports. - Maximum length of individual reports: 12 minutes.
+Any Investigative News Coverage submission containing reports longer than 12 minutes (12:01 or longer) must submit to category 13/ Outstanding Investigative News Coverage: Long Form. - Note: Because this category is defined by length (i.e. each included report must be 12 minutes or less) each included report must be a complete, as-aired report, rather than an edited version of an over 12-minute report that is cut down to meet the maximum length of 12 minutes for a short form news category. - Essay: Each entry must include an essay of up to 750 words explaining why it is Emmy® -worthy (see page 57 for essay instructions). - Submission video: Upload your submission video to the Media page of the submission site at news.theemmys.tv.
+Important: Be sure to follow the video specifications on page 60-62 of the rulebook when preparing your video.
+Remove all commercials from submission video. - National telecasts (over-the-air, cable and satellite broadcasts etc.) and online/ digital/ VOD programming are eligible for submission. - Statue-Eligible: Executive Producers, Senior Producers, Producers (including Field Producers, Coordinating Producers, Associate Producers and some other Producer titles on a case-by-case basis; Production Assistants are not eligible), Directors, Editors, Camerapersons / Cinematographers, Managing Editors, Writers, Reporters, Correspondents, Anchors, and some derivative job titles.